-Genes, Chromosomes & Cancer will offer rapid publication of original full-length research articles , perspectives , reviews , letters to the editors , as well as editorial commentaries on genetic analysis as related to the study of neoplasia.
-Particular emphasis will be placed on work combining molecular and cytogenetic analyses of the genomic alterations of cancer cells.
-While preference will be given to research using analytical approaches, descriptive studies and case reports will also be welcomed, particularly when they offer insights regarding basic biologic mechanisms or the clinical management of neoplastic disorders.
+Genes, Chromosomes & Cancer will offer rapid publication of original full-length research articles, perspectives, reviews and letters to the editors on genetic analysis as related to the study of neoplasia.
+The main scope of the journal is to communicate new insights into the etiology and/or pathogenesis of neoplasia, as well as molecular and cellular findings of relevance for the management of cancer patients.
+While preference will be given to research utilizing analytical and functional approaches, descriptive studies and case reports will also be welcomed when they offer insights regarding basic biological mechanisms or the clinical management of neoplastic disorders.

 Specific areas covered will include:

-- Chromosomal alterations involving genes related to the regulation of cell proliferation and differentiation
+- Consequences of genomic abnormalities for cell proliferation and differentiation

-- The correlation between genomic abnormalities and cellular phenotypic alterations
+- Correlations between genomic changes and cellular phenotype

-- The predictive value of alterations at the chromosomal and DNA levels in disease prognosis, and in designing and monitoring cancer therapies
+- The diagnostic and predictive value of alterations at the chromosomal and DNA levels in disease prognosis and in designing and monitoring cancer therapies

-- Cytogenetic, molecular, and epidemiologic analyses of inherited disorders predisposing to cancer
+- Molecular and epidemiologic studies of inherited disorders predisposing to cancer

 - Novel methods for genomic analysis.